nikasimovich/cif21/_agendas/week-11.md

 - Design Journal: Reminder, you should have around 10 items in your design diary.
 I will collect them a final time at the end of the semester.
 - Rock Garden is extended by one week.
 Begin programming your Rock Garden.
 Email me if you would like feedback.
 Final project is due on 11/23
-- Complete the in-class JavaScript Exercise and submit it on Canvas.
+- Complete the two in-class p5.Js Exercises and submit it on Canvas.